 You can now also add your own icons for use in your wireframes.

-If you want to share icons between your projects, set up your Account Assets folder first.
+If you want to share icons between your projects, learn how to do that here.

 Adding via Icons dialog

 There are two ways to add custom icons to Balsamiq Mockups.
 The easiest way is via the Icon Library.
 If you're working on a saved file, you'll see a Project Assets category as shown below.

 Just select Project Assets, then click the little plus button, select an image file and, voila', your image will be resized down to fit an existing icon size and copied to the project assets folder for you.

 Adding to assets folder on file system

 The second way is to place icon files manually inside your project assets folders.
 Just add the "icon_" prefix to each file name and they'll show up in the icon library.